Introduction: The Question of Control

 The Principle of Net Neutrality

-Within this complex system of connections and commercial agreements, one principle is of fundamental importance – it bridges the technical and the political layer:
+Within this tangle of connections and commercial agreements, one principle stands out as fundamental, bridging the technical and political layers:

 Definition

-Net neutrality, enshrined in the EU through Regulation 2015/2120, stipulates: All data packets on the internet must be treated equally.
-The internet provider (operator of Layer 1 and the AS on Layer 2) must not discriminate against traffic.
+Net neutrality, enshrined in the EU through Regulation 2015/2120, holds that all data packets on the internet must be treated equally.
+The internet provider (the operator of Layer 1 and the AS on Layer 2) must not discriminate between types of traffic.

 Prohibited practices include:

-• Throttling: Deliberately slowing down a Netflix stream to promote an in-house TV product
+- Throttling: deliberately slowing a Netflix stream to promote an in-house TV product

-• Prioritisation (Fast Lanes): Demanding money from a service provider (e.g. YouTube) so that its data packets are delivered 'faster'
+- Prioritisation (fast lanes): charging a service provider (e.g. YouTube) so that its data packets are delivered 'faster'

 The Current Debate in 2025: The 'Fair Share' Discussion